eonist/Research/other/jekyll/structure/Jekyll-data.md

 ### Data files:
-Data files are a great way to separate the content from the its presentation HTML.
-Data files are mostly written in YAML, but other languages can also be used.
+- Data files are a great way to separate the content from the it's presentation HTML.
+- Data files are mostly written in YAML, but other languages can also be used.

-First create a new folder in your Jekyll website named `_data`, put it in the same location as the index.html and the `_layouts` folder.
+- First create a new folder in your Jekyll website named `_data`, put it in the same location as the index.html and the `_layouts` folder.

 ```
 _config.yml